BaileyBlackstock/Costal-Rock-Wall-AI-Tool/README.md

 Once this image is created use this program by executing the following steps in order:
 1. Input image/s in the input folder.
-2. Edit the settings.txt file with the correct data.
+2. Edit the settings.txt file with the correct data, the values after "rock_colours_per_images" should be the number of different colours on rocks in each image alphabeticlly.
 3. Run AiImageAnalysis.exe.

 The results will then be displayed in a percentage graph and put into a newly created file called outputs.cvs.